christophernewman/SysCheck/README.md

   From the archive simply unpack in any location.

-  The software can be executed by running the following command within the directory the application files:
+  It is required that this program be executed by running the following command within the directory the application files reside:

 sudo python SysCheck.py

-  After executing the application; a series of commands will print in terminal specifying the status of each command.
+  After executing the application; a series of commands will print in terminal specifying the status of each command, and then log each action.

 Configuration